jtmiller28/pollen-project-mapping/neon-sites-and-ecoregions.md

 This figure represents the the level 3 North American ecoregions containing NEON sites.
 There are a total of [27 unique ecoregions](https://github.com/jtmiller28/pollen-project-mapping/blob/main/processed-data/shape-outputs/ecoregions/na-lvl3-ecoregions-w-neon-sites.txt) containing the [44 NEON terrestrial sites](https://github.com/jtmiller28/pollen-project-mapping/blob/main/processed-data/shape-outputs/neon-sites/neon_sites_in_lvl3NAregions.txt) that applies to the continental extent of North America.

 <img src="./fig/ecoregion-overall-map-w-numbers.png" width = "100%" align="middle"/>
 In a bit more detail, here are the ecoregions labeled with IDs.
 Written below is the key to these ids, as well as a hyper link to each page.
-Note that Blue Ridge shows up twice, giving us a grand total of 28.<br>
+Note that Blue Ridge shows up twice, giving us a grand total of 28. * denotes plant metrics are included in this ecoregion page. <br>
 1. [Central Basin and Range](./regions-mds/central-basin.md) <br>
 2. [Colorado Plateaus](./regions-mds/colorado-plateaus.md) <br>
 3. [Sonoran Desert](./regions-mds/sonoran.md) <br>